Whitmore, T. C. Department of Geography, University of Cambridge, Cambridge, United Kingdom.

 - Tropical deforestation and climatic change

 A type of dense forest that occurs in continually wet climates with no dry season.
-There are relatively small areas of temperate rainforests in the Americas and Australasia, but most occur in the tropics and subtropics.
-See also: Forest and forestry; Forest ecosystem; Plant geography
+Rainforests comprise some of the most important and oldest ecosystems on Earth.
+Characterized by high amounts of rainfall, rainforests contain a rich diversity of plant and animal life.
+There are relatively small areas of temperate rainforests in the Americas and Australasia, but most occur in the tropics and subtropics (Fig. 1).
+See also: Biodiversity; Ecosystem; Forest; Forest ecosystem; Forestry; Plant geography; Tropical forest

 The content above is only an excerpt.